EndPointCorp/end-point-blog/2021/08/kubernetes.md

         └── service.yaml
 ```

-Now we have two variants, but they don't do us any good because they aren't any different. we'll now go through each file one by one and identify which aspects need to be the same and which need to be different between our two variants:
+Now we have two variants, but they don't do us any good because they aren't any different.
+We'll now go through each file one by one and identify which aspects need to be the same and which need to be different between our two variants:

 1. `db/deployment.yaml`: I want the same database instance configuration for both our variants.
 So we copy the file into `base/db/deployment.yaml` and delete `dev/db/deployment.yaml` and `prod/db/deployment.yaml`.
 2. `db/persistent-volume-claim.yaml`: This one is also the same for both variants.
 So we copy the file into `base/db/persistent-volume-claim.yaml` and delete `dev/db/persistent-volume-claim.yaml` and `prod/db/persistent-volume-claim.yaml`.
 3. `db/persistent-volume.yaml`: This file defines the location in the host machine that will be available for the Postgres instance that's running in the cluster to store its data files.
 I do want this path to be different between variants.
 So let's leave them where they are and do the following changes to them: For `dev/db/persistent-volume.yaml`, change its `spec.hostPath.path` to `"/path/to/vehicle-quotes-postgres-data-dev"`.
 For `prod/db/persistent-volume.yaml`, change its `spec.hostPath.path` to `"/path/to/vehicle-quotes-postgres-data-prod"`.
 Of course, adjust the paths to something that makes sense in your environment.
-4. `db/service.yaml`: There doesn't need to be any difference on this file between the variants so we copy the file into `base/db/service.yaml` and delete `dev/db/service.yaml` and `prod/db/service.yaml`.
+4. `db/service.yaml`: There doesn't need to be any difference on this file between the variants so we copy it into `base/db/service.yaml` and delete `dev/db/service.yaml` and `prod/db/service.yaml`.
-5. `web/deployment.yaml`: There are going to be quite a few differences between the dev and prod deplopyments of the web application.
+5. `web/deployment.yaml`: There are going to be quite a few differences between the dev and prod deployments of the web application.
 So we leave them as they are.
 Later we'll see the differences in great detail.
 6. `web/persistent-volume-claim.yaml`: This is also going to be different.
 Let's leave it be now and we'll come back to it later.
 7. `web/persistent-volume.yaml`: Same as `web/persistent-volume-claim.yaml`.
 Leave it be for now.
 8. `wev/service.yaml`: This one is going to be the same for both dev and prod so let's do the usual and copy it into `base/web/service.yaml` and remove `dev/web/service.yaml` and `prod/web/service.yaml`